waqassahmed03/Vonomia/README.md

 ```bash
 python script.py
 ```

+#### Enter your file name
+- in this case "client_info.xlsx"
+- make sure the file is in the same directory

 ### Check the Output:
 The script will start sending inquiry emails while showing good logs along the way.